pypa/pipenv/docs/advanced.rst

 There is a subtle but very important distinction to be made between **applications** and **libraries**.
 This is a very common source of confusion in the Python community.

 Libraries provide reusable functionality to other libraries and applications (let's use the umbrella term **projects** here).
 They are required to work alongside other libraries, all with their own set of subdependencies.
 They define **abstract dependencies**.
-To avoid version conflicts in subdependencies of different libraries within a project, libraries should never ever pin dependency versions.
+To avoid version conflicts in subdependencies, libraries should never pin dependency versions.
 Although they may specify lower or (less frequently) upper bounds, if they rely on some specific feature/fix/bug.
 Library dependencies are specified via ``install_requires`` in ``setup.py``.

-Libraries are ultimately meant to be used in some **application**.
-Applications are different in that they usually are not depended on by other projects.
+Libraries are meant to be used in some **application**.
+Applications are not depended on by other projects.
 They are meant to be deployed into some specific environment and only then should the exact versions of all their dependencies and subdependencies be made concrete.
-To make this process easier is currently the main goal of Pipenv.
+The main goal of Pipenv is to make this process easier.

 To summarize: